• Skip to primary navigation

 After that, add the tomato paste and stir to coat the veggies.
 Then, add the chicken broth, chili powder, paprika, ground cumin, salt, and pepper.
 Stir until the tomato paste is dissolved (making your homemade red enchilada sauce).

 Simmer for about 10 minutes until the mixture thickens.
-If you prefer a thicker sauce, dissolve 1 tbsp of arrowroot starch in ¼ cup of cold water and mix it into the sauce.
+If you prefer a thicker sauce, dissolve 1 tablespoon of arrowroot starch in ¼ cup of cold water and mix it into the sauce.

 sautéing red onion and bell peppers in a pot